Antonius Diogenes: Interpretation

-It is a 24-book comprehensive volume, only synoptically reproduced by Photius.
-So, it only seems probable that the contents of the Photiοs summary, do not conform to the novel's actual extent.
-It has been assumed that a substantial part of the summary contents are meant from starters to be read as paradox material.
-The assumption is also supported by Photiοs himself explicitly admitting to noticing digressions and bays.
+The 24-volume book is only synoptically reproduced by Photios, and it seems probable that the contents of his summary do not conform to the novel's actual extent.
+It has been assumed that a substantial part of the summary contents is meant for starters to be read as paradox material.
+The assumption is also supported by Photios explicitly admitting to noticing digressions and bays.

-As far as interpretation and classification of the work, the research is primarily concerned with two interrelated questions.
+Regarding interpretation and classification of the work, the research is primarily concerned with two interrelated questions.
 Firstly, concerning the nature of the novel.
-It is obvious that the teachings of the Pythagoreans play a certain role in the novel - but how was it supposed to be read, in the first place?
-Is it lightly read, as a mystery novel, as a love story, or even as a trivial travelogue?
+Obviously, the Pythagoreans' teachings play a certain role in the novel—but how was it supposed to be read in the first place?
+Is it lightly read as a mystery novel, a love story, or even a trivial travelogue?

-The idea of it being read as a mystery novel was early represented by Karl Bürger, and lately by Reinhold Merkelbach.
+Karl Bürger and Reinhold Merkelbach believed it was intended to be a mystery novel.
 Rohde points out several references to the Pythagorean religion, choosing not to interpret the novel exclusively as a mystery book.
-From this perspective arises yet another question: If the relationship between the True Histories of Lucian and the Wonders beyond Thule is undisputed, what is the nature of the True Histories parody?
-Is the ridicule directed against the dizzy genre of pseudohistorical travel narration or is it against the novel's particular religious overtone?
+If the relationship between Lucian's A True Story and the Wonders beyond Thule is undisputed, what is the nature of the True Histories parody?
+Is the ridicule directed against the dizzy genre of pseudohistorical travel narration, or is it against the novel's particular religious overtone?
 And if so, is Lucian criticizing the wider asterism of Pythagorean ideas, or is he in opposition to a particular sect?

 Klaus Reyhl went to extremes in his dissertation examining the dependency of the True Histories on the Apista, claiming that it is possible to reconstruct the Apista, at least in parts.
 This view was not widely accepted.
-Morgan has rejected Reyhl's thesis flatly in his own study of the matter.
+Morgan rejected Reyhl's thesis in his study.

-Of course the problem basically lies with the lack of any original text.
-Surviving traditional texts (e.g. the Aethiopica of Heliodorus of Emesa), as compared to their corresponding summaries of Photios in Myriobiblos, add a word of caution.
+The original text is not attested.
+Surviving traditional texts like the Aethiopica of Heliodorus of Emesa, compared to their corresponding summaries of Photios in Myriobiblos, add a word of caution.
 To base far-reaching deductions on the scope of the existing plot summary is rather risky.
-No solid conclusions are possible from the scanty, confused, and sometimes difficult-to-grasp summary given by Photios, originally only meant as an incentive for his idle brother, Tarasios, to read the novel.
+No solid conclusions are possible from the scanty, confused, and sometimes difficult-to-grasp summary Photios gave, originally only meant as an incentive for his idle brother, Tarasios, to read the novel.